 I think green smoothies are one of the easiest drinks you can enjoy to improve your health and increase your energy.
-If you don’t know how to make a green smoothie the following list of ingredients and easy instructions should help you start creating delicious healing smoothies that will fill your body with life giving nutrients.
+If you don’t know how to make a green smoothie the following list of ingredients and easy instructions should help you start creating delicious nutrient-dense smoothies that will fill your body with important nutrients for good health.

 5 Easy Tips For Making The Best Green Smoothies